Rch1k559/django-weather-app/README.md

 - source venv/bin/activate

 # 3. Install Dependencies:

-- It is recommended to create a requirements.txt file using the command pip freeze > requirements.txt to lock the project dependencies.
 - pip install -r requirements.txt

-- (If you don't have this file yet, install the packages manually: pip install Django requests)

 # 4. Set up the API Key:
 - Get your free API key from OpenWeatherMap.